 Many of today’s corporate practices, in conjunction with changes in the climate, have the potential to impact our environment.
 By studying these hazards in emergency management, you learn how to prevent and mitigate their adverse effects, as well as respond to emergencies when they arise.
 Whether such emergencies occur due to transportation accidents, faulty manufacturing, or simply negligence, you will learn how to help a community plan for, and recover from, these community altering events.

-To learn more about Adelphi University’s online Graduate Certificate in Emergency Management and download a brochure, fill out the fields below or call us at 888.252.4110 to talk with one of our enrollment counselors.
+To learn more about Adelphi University’s online MS in Emergency Management and download a brochure, fill out the fields below or call us at 888.252.4110 to talk with one of our enrollment counselors.